open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/pipeline/nifi/index.md

 ## Requirements

 {%inlineCallout icon="description" bold="OpenMetadata 0.12 or later" href="/deployment"%}
 To deploy OpenMetadata, check the Deployment guides.
-{%/inlineCallout%}
+{% /inlineCallout %}

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

+### Metadata
+OpenMetadata supports 2 types of connection for the Nifi connector:
+- **basic authentication**: use username/password to authenticate to Nifi.
+- **client certificate authentication**: use CA, client certificate and client key files to authenticate.

+The user should be able to send request to the Nifi API and access the `Resources` endpoint.

 ## Metadata Ingestion